How Much Does Starting an Oklahoma LLC Cost?

 The fees listed above detail many of the charges a standard LLC will be required to pay.
 In some circumstances, other one-off, periodic or ad hoc fees not listed above may be required.

 Of course, your LLC will also likely need to pay self-employment, payroll, federal, state and sales taxes.
 More information about taxes can be found on the Oklahoma Business Taxes page.

 FAQs About Oklahoma LLC Fees

-We charge you for this fee at cost and then pay the fee to the secretary of state on your behalf when forming your Oklahoma business.
+We charge you this fee at cost and then pay the fee to the Secretary of State on your behalf when forming your Oklahoma business.

 It depends on various factors including:

 - Governing organizations in your industry